Rari-Capital/fuse-twap-bot/README.md

 ### Heroku

 You can run this bot on Heroku on their free tier using the Deploy to Heroku button.
-Upon clicking it, you'll be prompted to enter a few Heroku-specific parameters, as well as a few variables required to run the bot appropriately.
+Upon clicking it, you'll be prompted to enter the bot name and the region where it'll be running.
+You'll also be required to pass a few variables required by the bot.
 Namely:

 1. `ETHEREUM_ADMIN_ACCOUNT`: Ethereum account that will post the prices to the oracle
 2. `ETHEREUM_ADMIN_PRIVATE_KEY`: Private key of the account that will post the prices to the oracle